cosmonautinspace/laserQualityAssessor/README.md

         ```
         python3 -m venv <env_name>
         ```
+        **NOTE:** it is recommended to create create the virtual environement in the project folder.
+This makes it easier for certain notebook environments to auto-detect installed python kernals.
-    2. Activate the environment by running:
+    1. Activate the environment by running:
         - On Windows (powershell/terminal):
         ```
         <env_name>/Scripts/activate